henryneale/Voyage/README.md

 1. [Contributing](#contributing)
 1. [Front End Development](#front-end-development)
 1. [Back End Development](#back-end-development)

 ## Usage

 Used for managing trips for individuals.
-Allows a user to search the events,restaurents,activities around the destination place.
+Allows a user to search the events, restaurants, activities around the destination place.
 Users can also save their trips and collab with other users.

 ## Requirements